danidb/sablecc-mode/README.md

 Prompts for a file path and runs SableCC.
 Prompts for arguments to SableCC.
 Can be run with `C-c C-f`

 Note that if `--pretty-print` is provided as an argument, a new `sablecc-mode` buffer is created with the output.
 For all runs, a temporary buffer with the output of SableCC (to `stdout`), called `*sablecc-info*`, is opened.

+## Issues
+	- M-j doesn't work correctly in comments
+	- Multiline comment indentation doesn't seem to get it right all the time.
+	- Error messages from java may not work correctly.
+	- Could use some nicer highlighting for AST names etc.